Guardsquare/proguard-core/docs/md/index.md

 ## API

-You can find the complete API in the [ProGuard Core javadoc](../api/index.html).
+You can find the complete API in the [ProGuardCORE javadoc](../api/index.html).